- Contractors' Corner

-A total of 99 projects, including five system reliability projects, are outlined in the Long Term Control Plan.
+A total of 60 projects, including five system reliability projects, are outlined in the Long Term Control Plan and a recent update to the Program.
 Several of these projects have been and will continue to be divided and/or combined into multiple design/construction contracts as appropriate to complete work.
-Presently, the original 92 projects are anticipated to be implemented through 119 construction contracts.
+Presently, projects are anticipated to be implemented through 80 construction contracts.
 The current status of these projects, including the system reliability projects, is shown on the chart below.
 Other City-related sewer separation projects that are not part of the LTCP are not accounted for on the chart.

 Project counts change as they progress through the design and construction process, as well as during Program reviews to optimize project efforts.